Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Method categorisation figures

 \section{Method categorisation figures}

-To give a clearer idea of where our different samples are located in physical and chemical space, we present here figures showing the results of each method presented in Sect. \ref{section:selections} with distributions in X-Y location, $ R_{\mathrm{gal}} $-Z location, the [Mg/Fe]-[Fe/H] plane, and the [Mg/Mn]-[Al/Fe] plane for the thin disc, thick disc, and halo categories.
+To give a clearer idea of where our different samples are located in physical and chemical space, we present here figures showing the results of each method presented in Sect. \ref{section:selections} with distributions in X-Y location, $ R_{\mathrm{gal}} $-Z location, the [Mg/Fe]-[Fe/H] plane, the [Mg/Mn]-[Al/Fe], the $J_\phi$-$J_z$ plane, the Age-[Mg/Fe] plane, and a $ V_\phi $-$\sqrt{V_R^2+V_Z^2}$ Toomre plot for the thin disc, thick disc, and halo categories.
+The thin and thick disc categories share a colour scale for easy comparison.
 The distributions in the halo category (third row of each figure) are shown with a linear colour scale due to low numbers of stars, unlike the thick and thin discs, which use a logarithmic colour scale.
+The y-axis labels are shown on top to make the figures fit.

+Tables \ref{tab:thin pairs} and \ref{tab:thick pairs} show counts of how many stars each pair of methods agrees on are in either the thin or thick disc.
+The tables list all methods along each axis, making the diagonal elements the total number of stars each method finds for that component, and allow us to investigate how well the selections agree with each other.
+The duplicate elements in the upper half of each table have been replaced with the fraction of the number of stars selected by either of the methods.
+If we call the pair of methods we consider $ A $ and $ B $, the fraction is $ \frac{A \cap B}{A \cup B} $.